JiangWeiGitHub/Electron/README.md

 + If network is not fine, use prebuilt binary<p>
 Download Path: [*Click Here*](https://github.com/electron/electron/releases)<p>
 And untar & move the whole package into your nodejs project's '*node_modules*' folder.<p>

++ And you can use China Mirror `ELECTRON_MIRROR=https://npm.taobao.org/mirrors/electron/ npm install -g electron-prebuilt`<p>